Bottle Feeding Baby Goats

 Sometimes, bottle-fed baby goats may exhibit refusal to drink from the bottle.
 This can be frustrating and concerning for goat owners.
 However, there are strategies you can employ to encourage them to take the bottle.

-Read More Can Goats Eat Swiss Chard
+Read More Can Goats Eat Cauliflower

 One common reason for refusal to bottle feed is the absence of the natural sucking reflex.
 In such cases, gently massaging the side of their mouth or using a nipple with a slower flow rate can stimulate their instinct to suckle.
 Additionally, warming the milk slightly and offering it at the right temperature can make it more appealing to them.